-The long road to recovery following SkyCity inferno, including dealing with millions of litres of contaminated water
+SkyCity fire: Crews battling fresh flames overnight, long road to recovery ahead

 SkyCity casino reopened at 8pm last night, and nearby businesses were also reopening.

-Parts of Wellesley, Nelson and Hobson Sts remained closed and central city workers were being urged to stay away again today if possible.
+Parts of Wellesley and Hobson Sts remained closed and central city workers were being urged to stay away again today if possible.

 Diversions are expected to worsen rush hour traffic as Aucklanders head away for the Labour Weekend holiday.